Cambridge Biomedical Campus: Cambridge Institute for Medical Research

 The CIMR is a cross-departmental institute in the University of Cambridge, receiving funding from the Wellcome Trust.
 Research is focused on four main areas: misfolded proteins and disease, intracellular membrane traffic, autoimmune disease and haematopoietic stem cell biology.

 Wolfson Brain Imaging Centre

 The Wolfson Brain Imaging Centre was created in 1995 to develop and apply advanced imaging methods to patients with traumatic brain injury.
 It is unique in being co-located with the Neurosciences Critical Care Unit of Addenbrooke's Hospital.
-Since its establishment it has become an internationally leading Positron Emission Tomography and Magnetic Resonance Imaging centre.
+It provides Positron Emission Tomography and Magnetic Resonance Imaging.

 Hutchison/MRC Research Centre

 The Hutchison/MRC Research Centre is a cancer research centre housing researchers from the University of Cambridge Department of Oncology, the MRC Cancer Cell Unit, and the University of Cambridge's Cambridge Molecular Therapeutics Programme.
-It was built in 2001 with funding from the Medical Research Council and a donation to the University of Cambridge from Hutchison Whampoa Ltd. The Hutchison/MRC Research Centre is a member institute of the Cambridge Cancer Centre, a virtual organisation of Cambridge researchers whose work has current or potential application to cancer research.
+It was built in 2001, with funding from the Medical Research Council and a donation to the University of Cambridge from Hutchison Whampoa Ltd. The Hutchison/MRC Research Centre is a member institute of the Cambridge Cancer Centre, a virtual organisation of Cambridge researchers whose work has current or potential application to cancer research.